markc/bojax/README.md

 ## How to handle images

-Image handling is a bit of a hack but the first attempt seems to mostly work by abusing the [marked] and its [GFM] extension for tables.
-Using the example for the example [/10] post, the first row (with FullSize) defines the image itself wrapped inside a link, the 2 second row says to center this column and the 3rd row is a comment in italics.
-The `[2]` and `[1]` become references to links at the bottom of the page.
+Image handling is a bit of a hack but the first attempt seems to mostly work by abusing the [marked] script and its [GFM] extension for tables.
+Using the example from the [/10] post, the first row (with FullSize) defines the image itself wrapped inside a link, the 2 second row says to center this table column and the 3rd row is a comment in italics.
+The `[2]` becomes the `src` of the image and `[1]` becomes a direct link to the image so it can be viewed in it's original form and downloaded via the RMB browser menu.

     # [ownCloud Is Too Heavy]